 - 1. Perform specialized non-instructional duties that support the operational functioning of the school/CVES; - 2.
-Know school/CVES policies and rules and support the implementation of the Code of Conduct; - 3.
-Maintain a professional atmosphere, appearance, and appropriate language for their professional position that does not detract from the educational environment;
+Know school/CVES policies and rules and support the implementation of the Code of Conduct. - 3.
+Maintain a professional atmosphere and appearance and use language appropriate for their professional position that does not detract from the educational environment.